 Workplace Communication Skills Quiz: MCQs with Answer

-Test and enhance your workplace communication skills with our MCQs quiz.
-Featuring solutions for professionals, this quiz is designed to improve your communication efficiency in the workplace.
+Test and enhance your workplace communication skills with these MCQs.
+Featuring solutions for professionals.
+Improve your communication efficiency.

 1. What is the primary goal of communication in the workplace?